-It's inappropriate to call Afghani women by their names.
+It's inappropriate to call Afghan women by their names.
 These women want to change that

 (CNN)When a woman gets married in Afghanistan, her name isn't on the wedding invitations.
 When she gives birth, her name is left off the child's birth certificate.
 And when she dies, her headstone reads, "Mr. X's mother, daughter, wife or sister."

-In a patriarchal, deeply conservative culture, it's inappropriate to openly refer to Afghani women by their first names.
+In a patriarchal, deeply conservative culture, it's inappropriate to openly refer to Afghan women by their first names.
 Instead, they're called 'Mother of X' or "wife of X."

-But a group of activists is trying to change that. #WhereIsMyName, a campaign that started on Facebook, is a literal challenge to get people to say Afghani women's names.
+But a group of activists is trying to change that. #WhereIsMyName, a campaign that started on Facebook, is a literal challenge to get people to say Afghan women's names.

 #WhereIsMyName: Reclaiming women's names